-Make-up: In principle, there will be no make-up exams.
-Permission to write a makeup midterm may be granted (or other arrangements made) in the following exceptional circumstances: (a) prior notice of a valid, documented absence (e.g. out-of-town varsity athletic commitment) on the scheduled exam date; or (b) notification to the instructor within 48 hours of absence due to medical condition.
-Original written documentation, for example a doctors note or letter from a coach, is always required.
+Make-up: There will be no make-up exams.
+The weight of a missed exam will be shifted to the final in the following exceptional circumstances: (a) prior notice of a valid, documented absence (e.g. out-of-town athletic commitment) on the scheduled exam date; or (b) notification to the instructor within 48 hours of absence due to medical condition.

 Email: When writing an email, you must include your course number, section and name in the message.
-Also, because I receive hundreds of emails, I may not have time to respond to some simple email questions whose answers can be found by other means (such as going to class or looking at the course web page on Blackboard).
+Also, because I receive hundreds of emails, I may not have time to respond to some simple email questions whose answers can be found by other means (such as going to class or looking at the course web page).
 If you miss a class, you should get the notes from another student in the class.
 Of course, if you are missing class for an extended time (such as illness or other serious problem), you should contact me as soon as possible.